pitmonticone/EpiSimulator/Resources/Modelling.md

 * Marino Gatto et al. [Spread and dynamics of the COVID-19 epidemic in Italy: Effects of emergency containment measures](https://doi.org/10.1073/pnas.2004978117). *PNAS* (2020)
 * Bertuzzo, E., Mari, L., Pasetto, D. et al. [The geography of COVID-19 spread in Italy and implications for the relaxation of confinement measures](https://doi.org/10.1038/s41467-020-18050-2).
 Nat Commun 11, 4264 (2020)
 * Aleta, A., Martín-Corral, D., Pastore y Piontti, A. et al. [Modelling the impact of testing, contact tracing and household quarantine on second waves of COVID-19](https://doi.org/10.1038/s41562-020-0931-9).
 Nat Hum Behav (2020)
+* Mario Castro, Saúl Ares, José A. Cuesta, Susanna Manrubia.
+[The turning point and end of an expanding epidemic cannot be precisely forecast](https://doi.org/10.1073/pnas.2007868117). *Proceedings of the National Academy of Sciences* 2020, 202007868

 ### Surveillance
 * Daniel B Larremore et al. [Test sensitivity is secondary to frequency and turnaround time for COVID-19 surveillance](https://doi.org/10.1101/2020.06.22.20136309), *medRxiv* (2020)